Here’s how to delete programs on Mac

 This can be overwritten via Terminal — read this great article here.

 What to do If I delete an app accidentally?

 You've got two options here.
 If you've accidentally removed an app you originally downloaded from the App Store, you can simply reinstall it.

 The other option is to recover your app from Trash: open Trash and right-click the app you want to restore.
 Then, click Put Back.

-So here we are, we've reached the end; now you know exactly how to delete Apps on a Mac and the answers to commonly asked questions around app removal.
+So, here we are.
+We've reached the end.
+Now you know exactly how to delete Apps on a Mac and the answers to commonly asked questions about app removal.
 Remember to keep a regular eye on what apps you've installed on your Mac to keep your device fully optimized.